 PHIT Project Manager and Assistant Professor

 For decades, technology has been changing the way we work, play, and manage our lives.
 Today, people enjoy entertainment, socializing, and even working through technological means that weren’t even feasible only a few short years ago.
 As the world continues to change and new technology becomes available, important industries like public health must also shift and change.
-Be part of that change through Dominican College’s new health informatics offering — Public Health Informatics and Technology (PHIT).
+Be part of that change through Dominican University’s new health informatics offering — Public Health Informatics and Technology (PHIT).

 The goal of this field and our program is to strengthen the ability of public health officials to collect and analyze public health records, leverage the opportunities technology provides public health care programs, make COVID-19 data collection more manageable and efficient, and elevate the diversity in public health’s IT workforce.
 If you want to improve lives and have a passion for analyzing data and solving puzzles, PHIT is right for you!

 Our PHIT offering combines the mission of public health with the growing and evolving field of data science.
 Through PHIT, you’ll secure career prospects in a field that will only grow.
-Dominican College offers several educational pathways in the PHIT field including a PHIT concentration with both a Health Sciences major and Information Technology major, a PHIT minor, and a post-baccalaureate certificate in PHIT.
+Dominican University offers several educational pathways in the PHIT field including a PHIT concentration with both a Health Sciences major and Information Technology major, a PHIT minor, and a post-baccalaureate certificate in PHIT.

 We also understand that employers don’t just want technical skills.
 They want well-rounded graduates with great soft skills and a good grounding in their industry.
 So, whether you choose to do PHIT with a major in Health Sciences or IT, we will make sure you get a highly marketable liberal arts training and build those in-demand soft skills too.